What Are Remote Hearings? | How Do I Request a Remote Hearing?

 At the hearing:

-Witnesses must use their real names (not aliases) while online to ensure they will not be prevented from entering the hearing.
+Witnesses should use their names as provided to the court (not nicknames).
+Otherwise, they may be prevented from entering the hearing.
 In Zoom, the witness may first be placed into a digital waiting room while they wait for their turn to testify.

 Witnesses must be in a room alone with the doors closed.
 They must wear appropriate attire and make sure there are no interruptions or distractions.